Chroniustain/Kotlin_AndroidStudio_Basics_MultiConverter/README.md

 # Pound to Kilogram, Foot to Meter, Galon to liter and Ounce to Gram.

 # I am aiming to add more conversion types in the future.
-If you like, feel free to add some of the popular ones by yourself.

 # If you like, feel free to add/contribute some of the popular ones by yourself.